 Planet Depos has been covering depositions in London and around the world for over a decade.
 With reporting professionals positioned throughout the world, Planet Depos is committed to making it happen for attorneys taking depositions wherever their case takes them.
-For more information on international depositions, or to schedule, contact Planet Depos International Scheduling at 888.433.3767 or via email at email@example.com.
+For more information on international depositions, or to schedule, fill out our international request form, or call us at 888.433.3767.

 By Suzanne Quinson